Japan Punch: History

 Wirgman produced over 200 issues of the magazine, in which each issue consists of about 10 pages and made use of various Japanese techniques.
 It was mainly produced through woodblock printing on the Japanese paper washi, but lithography was also used from 1883 onwards and the Japanese style of stitching was also used.

 The title of the publication is named after and alluded to the original British version or equivalent, the Punch (The London Charivari), in which "Punch" is short for "Punchinello," from the traditional puppet show Punch and Judy.
 The cover of the debut issue of the Japan Punch featured the original British Punchs mascot, a grinning hand puppet known as "Mr Punch" to exhibit its affiliation or relation to the original.
 The impetus for the creation or existence of the Japan Punch is generally attributed to its scrutiny of members of the Yokohama press and their imperious opinions.
-A major newspaper of the settlement, the Japan Herald, threatened "punishment of no gentle character" towards those who defaced circular documents provoked Wirgman to respond and criticise them through his series of cartoons in the Japan Punch, as depicted in the publication's content in the first year where its pages were filled with attacks and parodies of the editorial style of the settlement's major newspaper and its publisher, Albert Hansard.
+A major newspaper of the settlement, the Japan Herald, threatened "punishment of no gentle character" towards those who defaced circular documents, provoking Wirgman to respond and criticise them through his series of cartoons in the Japan Punch, as depicted in the publication's content in the first year where its pages were filled with attacks and parodies of the editorial style of the settlement's major newspaper and its publisher, Albert Hansard.